Influence of graphene on the electronic and magnetic properties of an iron(III) porphyrin chloride complex: Results

-As a first result, the geometry of \ce{[Fe^{III}(OEP)(Cl)]} optimised with TPSS/def2-TZVP:def2-SVP in the expected high spin electronic configuration\cite{kintner_1991} has structural parameters consistent with experiment (calc: d(Fe,Cl) = 2.264 \AA, d(Fe,N\textsubscript{av}) = 2.088 \AA; exp: d(Fe,Cl) = 2.225(4) \AA, d(Fe,N\textsubscript{av}) = 2.065(2) \AA \cite{kohnhorst_2014}) and a small displacement of the iron(III) ion from the plane spanned by the four nitrogen atoms (calc: d(Fe,plane) = 0.466 \AA; exp: d(Fe,plane) = 0.494(4) \AA).
+\textbf{Analysis of the isolated molecular complex.} The geometry of \ce{[Fe^{III}(OEP)(Cl)]} optimised with TPSS/def2-TZVP:def2-SVP in the expected high spin electronic configuration\cite{kintner_1991} has structural parameters consistent with experiment (calc: d(Fe,Cl) = 2.264 \AA, d(Fe,N\textsubscript{av}) = 2.088 \AA; exp: d(Fe,Cl) = 2.225(4) \AA, d(Fe,N\textsubscript{av}) = 2.065(2) \AA \cite{kohnhorst_2014}) and a small displacement of the iron(III) ion from the plane spanned by the four nitrogen atoms (calc: d(Fe,plane) = 0.466 \AA; exp: d(Fe,plane) = 0.494(4) \AA).
 Energetically, the high spin structure is found to be degenerate with the structure optimised as the intermediate spin case ($<1.0$ kcal/mol using OPBE/CP(PPP):def2-TZVP), while the low spin structure is clearly disfavoured (15.8 kcal/mol).

 To facilitate faster calculations in the graphene adsorption studies, the eight ethyl substitutents were truncated to hydrogen atoms, resulting in the unsubstituted porphyrin complex \ce{[Fe^{III}(P)(Cl)]}.
 The truncation has negligible effects on the structure and spin state splittings.
 The bond distance changes are predicted to be minimal (calc: d(Fe,Cl) = 2.248 \AA, d(Fe,N\textsubscript{av}) = 2.090 \AA).
 Similarly, the energetic ordering of spin states is unchanged, i.e. degenerate high and intermediate spin states ($<1.0$ kcal/mol) and disfavoured low spin state (+15.2 kcal/mol).
 Relaxing this structure in VASP leads to very small structural changes.
 The Fe-Cl distance is predicted at 2.208 \AA, and the average Fe-N distance is found at 2.085 \AA.
+To investigate the bond distance in hypothetical low and intermediate spin states of iron, the \ce{[Fe^{III}(P)(Cl)]} structure is additionally relaxed in VASP by fixing the total spin moment to be 1 $\mu_{B}$ and 3 $\mu_{B}$ representing a low and intermediate spin configuration respectively.
+The resulting average bond distance between Fe and N is measured as 1.994 \AA~(2.016 \AA) in the low (intermediate) spin state, i.e. as expected shorter than in the high spin state.

+Similar to the spin state energetics found for \ce{[Fe^{III}(P)(Cl)]} in ORCA, the VASP results in \ce{[Fe^{III}(P)(Cl)]} also reveal that the low spin structure is energetically unfavored with all exchange-correlation functionals used here, as shown in Figure \ref{Fe-P_fsm} that illustrates relative total energy as a function of the total spin moment obtained via fixed spin moment calculations.
+It is evident that $U$ $\ge$ 3 eV in GGA + $U$ leads to a high spin iron species, whereas $U$ $<$ 3 eV favors the intermediate spin configuration of iron.
+Furthermore, the parameter-free meta-GGA r2SCAN stabilises the complex in a high spin configuration of iron.
+Specifically, the energy difference between the intermediate and high spin states of iron is obtained to be about 854 meV (19.7 kcal/mol) in GGA+$U$(4 eV) and 446 meV (10.3 kcal/mol) in r2SCAN.
+These energy differences are larger than those predicted with the molecular approach (vide supra).